How To Rent Out Your House in Lafayette, IN

 2. Understand Indiana's Landlord-Tenant Laws

-Becoming a landlord comes with significant legal obligations beyond just collecting rent.
-Indiana state law sets clear expectations for landlords, and non-compliance can lead to severe penalties.
-Key legal requirements include:
+Becoming a landlord comes with significant legal obligations beyond just collecting rent payments.
+Indiana state and local landlord tenant laws sets clear expectations for landlords, and non-compliance can lead to severe penalties.

-- Providing safe and habitable housing.
+• Providing safe and habitable housing.

-- Ensuring plumbing, heating, and electrical systems are in good working order.
+• Ensuring plumbing, heating, and electrical systems are in good working order.

-- Complying with all applicable building, health, and safety codes.
+• Complying with all applicable building, health, and safety codes.

-- Keeping all common areas clean and safe.
+• Keeping all common areas clean and safe.

-- Delivering the property free of pest infestations.
+• Delivering the property free of pest infestations.

 3. Comply with Indiana Security Deposit Regulations

 While Indiana law doesn't cap the amount landlords can charge for a security deposit, there are strict rules for its return.
-Once a lease ends, you have 45 days to return the deposit or provide a written, itemized explanation for any deductions.
+Once a lease agreement ends, you have 45 days to return the deposit or provide a written, itemized explanation for any deductions.
 Acceptable reasons for withholding funds include:

-- Unpaid rent and utilities.
+• Unpaid rent and utilities.

-- Damage resulting from a breach of lease or violation of law.
+• Damage resulting from a breach of lease or violation of law.

-- Rent due from an early termination.
+• Rent due from an early termination.

-- Damage costs beyond normal wear and tear.
+• Damage costs beyond normal wear and tear.

 Failure to meet this deadline or provide proper documentation can result in legal penalties, including the tenant suing for the full deposit plus attorney’s fees.